winlaud/large-data-website/rabbit/flemish-giant.md

 - Back arch starting at the back of the shoulders through to the base of the tail
 - Long and powerful body
 - Relatively broad hindquarters
-- Bucks have a broad, massive head
-- Does may have a large, full, evenly carried dewlap (the fold of skin under their chins)
 - Glossy and dense fur

 ####Varieties